reactjs/rfcs/text/0000-static-lifecycle-methods.md

   static deriveStateFromProps(props, state, prevProps) {
     // Called before a mounted component receives new props.
     // Return an object to update state in response to prop changes.
+    // Return null to indicate no change to state.
   }

   static prefetch(props, state) {